openvinotoolkit/npu_plugin/CONTRIBUTING.md

    if you do not have permission to do that, you may request the second reviewer to merge it for you.
 8. The feature branch is to be deleted after merging

+## CI Infrastructure

+1. The CI infrastructure is available here: https://mig-ci-jenkins.ir.intel.com/job/KeemBay/
+2. Access is through AGS.
+Please go to https://ags.intel.com and apply for access to the group "MOVIDIUS MIG JENKINS DEVELOPER".